NalaniKai/data-512/data-512-a2/README.md

 [Overview of Research: Detox](https://meta.wikimedia.org/wiki/Research:Detox).

 ## Data Visualizations
-Data visualizations created in the [StepByStepNotebook.ipynb](https://github.com/NalaniKai/data-512/blob/main/data-512-a2/StepByStepNotebook.ipynb) notebook can be found in the [images](https://github.com/NalaniKai/data-512/tree/main/data-512-a2/images) folder.
+Data visualizations created in the [StepByStepNotebook.ipynb](https://github.com/NalaniKai/data-512/blob/main/data-512-a2/StepByStepNotebook.ipynb) notebook can be found in the [images](https://github.com/NalaniKai/data-512/tree/main/data-512-a2/images) folder along with the datasets used to create the visualiztions in csv format.